lynetcha/completion3d/README.md

-# Completion3D: Stanford 3D Object Point Cloud Completion Benchmark
+## Completion3D: Stanford 3D Object Point Cloud Completion Benchmark &
-# TopNet: Structural Point Cloud Decoder
+## TopNet: Structural Point Cloud Decoder

 This repository contains source code for all methods used for the [Stanford 3D Object Point Cloud Completion Benchmark](https://www.completion3d.stanford.edu) and presented in the paper [TopNet: Structural Point Cloud Decoder, CVPR 2019](http://arxiv.org/abs/).

 ## Project Pages

-The TopNet project page is available at [https://topnet.stanford.edu/](https://topnet.stanford.edu/).
+The TopNet project page is available at [https://completion3d.stanford.edu/topnet](https://completion3d.stanford.edu/topnet).
 The completion3d benchmark is available at [https://completion3d.stanford.edu](https://completion3d.stanford.edu/).

 ## Overview

-![Overview](imgs/compare_soa_2048_4.jpg)
-*Point Cloud Completion Results.
-A partial point cloud is given as input and various methods used to generate a completed point cloud*

 The completion3D benchmark is a platform for evaluating state-of-the-art 3D Object Point Cloud Completion methods.
 This repository contains source code for various methods evaluated on the benchmark.
-Both Tensorflow and Pytorch are supported.
+Both **Tensorflow** and **Pytorch** are supported.
+![Overview](imgs/compare_soa_2048_4.jpg)
+**Point Cloud Completion Results**: *A partial point cloud is given as input and various methods used to generate a completed point cloud*

 ## Citing this work